porrasm/content/README.md

 dokku letsencrypt:set content-host email your-email@example.com
 ```

+   **Important:**
-   **Important:** Make sure your domain DNS is pointing to your VPS before enabling Let's Encrypt, otherwise the certificate request will fail.
+   - Make sure your domain DNS is pointing to your VPS before enabling Let's Encrypt, otherwise the certificate request will fail.
+   - If you have multiple apps, ensure each app has its own SSL certificate.
+Dokku will automatically route HTTPS traffic to the correct app based on the domain.
+   - If HTTPS is serving the wrong app, check that the domain is correctly set:
+     ```bash
+     # Check which domains are configured for each app
+     dokku domains:report content-host
+     dokku domains:report eink  # or your other app name

+     # If content.porras.club is assigned to the wrong app, remove it first:
+     dokku domains:clear eink  # or the app that incorrectly has the domain dokku domains:set content-host content.porras.club
+     ```

 8. Set up cleanup cron job (optional):
 ```bash